lagosmanuel/compiler-minijava/README.md

-# MiniJava Compiler
+# Mini-Java Compiler

-This project implements a compiler for the **MiniJava** programming language, a subset of Java designed for educational purposes.
-The compiler generates code for a virtual machine developed by the **Compilers and Interpreters** course at the _Department of Computer Science and Engineering_, _National University of the South_.
+This project implements a compiler for the _Mini-Java programming language_, a subset of Java designed for educational purposes.
+The compiler generates code for a virtual machine developed by the Compilers and Interpreters course at the _Department of Computer Science and Engineering_, _National University of the South_.
 Visit the [website of the Department](https://cs.uns.edu.ar).

-MiniJava supports **object-oriented programming**, allowing the definition of classes, methods, constructors, and the use of attributes and local variables with basic and user-defined types, as well as a simple structure for managing inheritance and performing basic operations on objects.
+Mini-Java supports object-oriented programming, allowing the definition of classes, methods, constructors, and the use of attributes and local variables with basic and user-defined types, as well as a simple structure for managing inheritance and performing basic operations on objects.